Entropic convergence and the linearized limit for the Boltzmann equation with external force

 is continuous.

 Let $X$ be a locally compact topological space and $E$ a normed linear space.
-We will use the notion $C(X;w\text{-}E)$ to indicate the space of continuous functions from $X$ to $w\text{-}E$, that is the set of function $u$ for which each of the linear forms
+The standard notion $C(X\,;w\text{-}E)$ will be used to indicate the space of continuous functions from $X$ to $w\text{-}E$, that is the set of function $u$ for which each of the linear forms

-We note that the Arzel\`{a}-Ascoli theorem holds on such spaces.
+On such spaces $C(X\,;w\text{-}E)\,,$ we note that the Arzel\`{a}-Ascoli theorem is valid.